rlunar/valkey-workshops/cache_me_if_you_can/docs/workshop/content/3-advanced-caching/1-weather-api/index.en.md

 - Cache external API responses effectively using cache-aside pattern
 - Reduce API call costs by up to 99%
 - Improve response times from 400-600ms to sub-millisecond
-- Handle multiple cities and countries with distributed locking
+- Handle multiple cities and countries efficiently
-- Prevent cache stampede with proper synchronization
+- Understand TTL configuration for data freshness

 ## Use Case